ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

 7. Approve any certificate signing requests (CSRs) from the bastion.
 During the provisioning of the new worker, you might have to [approve CSRs](https://docs.openshift.com/container-platform/4.4/installing/installing_vsphere/installing-vsphere.html#installation-approve-csrs_installing-vsphere){: external} from the bastion.
    1. Log in to the bastion as the `root` user and change to the bastion installation directory, as described in [Bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).
-   2. Before you can run any commands, you must authenticate to OpenShift.
+   2. Before you can run any commands, you must authenticate to {{site.data.keyword.redhat_openshift_notm}}.
       * If authentication is not configured and you are using the default `kubeadmin` account and password, run the command `export KUBECONFIG=auth/kubeconfig` and verify that you are authenticated by running the command `./oc whoami`.
-      * If other backends or users are authenticated, log in by using one of those accounts as explained in the Red Hat OpenShift documentation, for example, by running the command `./oc login`.
+      * If other backends or users are authenticated, log in by using one of those accounts as explained in the {{site.data.keyword.redhat_openshift_notm}} documentation, for example, by running the command `./oc login`.
    3. Run `./oc get nodes` to see the new worker.
 If it is not yet in the **Ready** state, you must repeatedly check for pending CSRs by using the command `./oc get csr`, and then approve the CSRs by using the command `./oc adm certificate approve <csr_name>`.
 Continue to check until the configuration is complete and the new worked is in the **Ready** state.
-   4. After the new worker is in **Ready** state, it can be used by OpenShift.
+   4. After the new worker is in **Ready** state, it can be used by {{site.data.keyword.redhat_openshift_notm}}.

 8. Power on the VM.
    * After the VM is powered on, you can monitor the VM to see whether a problem exists.
 The VM gets an IP address, then processes the ignition file, and then opens a login prompt.